MicroByre/public-assessments/uiux/README.md

 This assessment is intended to be a short exercise in design and development.
 We want to see a little about how you approach designing user interfaces and little bit of development of a user interface.
-Neither of these have to be complete designs or implementations.
+Neither of these have to be complete designs nor implementations.
 The key outcome here is a clear communication of your approach for both.